zibengou/firespider-tasks/README.md

 # firespider
-using config file which wrote by json to excute your spider work aaa
+using config file which wrote by json to excute your spider work